Skip Navigation or Skip to Content

 Dimension Rule-Based Automation AI Copilot Workflows Agentic Workflows

-Decision-Making Pre-coded IF/THEN rules AI suggests, human decides Agent decides autonomously
+Decision-Making Pre-coded IF/THEN rules AI suggests, human decides Agent decides autonomously agent handoff design

 Task Scope Single-step triggers Multi-step with checkpoints End-to-end orchestration